limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 ### F7 gives the atlas its sharpest identity

-This is one of the most distinctive parts of the whole map.
+This is one of the most distinctive cuts in the whole map.

 It shows that some failures are not reasoning-first or grounding-first.